viobai/YelpDive/README.md

 # YelpDive
-> A web application project from
+> A yelp-styled NodeJs application that features diving spots!

 ## Live Demo
 To see the app live, please visit <a href="http://yelpdive-viola-bai.herokuapp.com/" target="_blank">**here**</a>.